diannepark/diannepark.github.io/DIANNE_PARK(yewonp3).md

 ## Conclusion

-MapEdu is not just a mapping platform—it is a tool for civic empowerment.
+MapEdu is not just a mapping platform, but it is a tool for civic empowerment.
 By integrating education and safety data into a single, accessible interface and grounding the project in open-source and working open principles, MapEdu seeks to democratize urban data and promote equity.
 Its modular architecture, community-oriented design, and transparent governance make it a model for future civic tech projects.
 As the project grows, it will continue to evolve in response to community needs, technological advancements, and new opportunities for collaboration.

+---

+### References

+Cite as the form (Lastname, 2023) in the body of your text.
+List reference citation in this section.